-Canada's Trudeau Rejects Coalition In Favor Of Minority Government
+Canada's Justin Trudeau Rejects Coalition In Favor Of Minority Government

 Canada's Prime Minister Justin Trudeau says he will carry on with his progressive agenda despite the rebuke voters delivered in a national election this week that robbed his Liberal Party of its parliamentary majority.

 Saying he hoped to move beyond the "divisive and challenging" campaign, Trudeau ruled out a coalition, saying he would instead govern from a minority position while working with other parties.
-He also pledged a tax-cut for the middle class as "the very first thing" his new administration would put forward.
+He also pledged a tax cut for the middle class as "the very first thing" his new administration would put forward.

 In Monday's election, the Liberals lost 20 seats, leaving them 13 short of an absolute majority in the 338-member Parliament.
 The main opposition Conservatives won 121 seats, with Bloc Québécois and the New Democratic Party splitting the bulk of the remaining seats.